ReindeerCode/Server-Side-APIs-Weather-Dashboard/ReadMe.md

 https://openweathermap.org/api

 ## Test Command:
-To test type Launch in browser.
-Enter City a click search. into the terminal
+To launch click the deployed site link in top of read me.
+Enter City a click search.

 ## Github:
 Check out more projects on my Github at https://github.com/ReindeerCode